Information about processing of personal data

 - Apply to a position at SEB.

-In the table below, you find more detailed information about why we process your personal data, which personal data we keep in order to achieve the purposes of the processing and for how long we keep your personal data.
+In the table below, you find more detailed information about why we process your personal data, which purposes we process your personal data for, which personal data we process for those purposes and for how long we keep your personal data.

 |Purpose of processing||Personal Data||Legal basis||Retention period|